jminterwebs/nameLister/readme.md

-Nameliseter is a simple react native app.
+Namelister is a simple react native app.
 It allows a user enter a name and age.
 A user can then delete the item from a list or update a list item.

 ## Set up and install instructions